pej0918/Multimodal-FS-VisualGrounding/README.md

 ### 6. Results on Unseen Classes

+This experiment focused on testing **the model’s generalization capabilities on unseen classes**.
+By incorporating **Fusion Module** and **Contrastive Loss**, we aimed to evaluate whether the model could effectively adapt to novel classes with minimal data in few-shot visual grounding tasks.
 | Methods                       | Backbone  | Acc@50 | AP@50   |
 |--------------------------------|-----------|----------|------|
 | Ours                           | ResNet-50 | 0.30     | 0.53 |